The rise of plant-based meat, eggs, and dairy at retail

 Large meat and food companies are taking notice of plant-based products’ consumer and supply chain benefits.
 Every one of the top five consumer-packaged goods (CPG) companies and top five meat companies (by revenue) in the U.S. is involved in the plant-based industry through either investment, acquisition, partnership, or product line.

-Good Food Retail Report 2020
+Good Food Retail Report

-Learn plant-based sales strategies and see how the top 15 U.S. grocery retailers rate on their plant-based assortment, merchandising, and marketing.
+Discover plant-based sales strategies and see how the top 15 U.S. grocery retailers rate on their plant-based assortment, merchandising, and marketing.

-Strategies and analysis
+Strategies and analyses

-From retail sales data to consumer research to marketing and merchandising guides, GFI’s resources showcase strategies and case studies in leveraging plant-based meat, egg, and dairy products to grow category and total store sales.
+From retail sales data to consumer research to marketing and merchandising guides, our resources showcase strategies and case studies in leveraging plant-based meat, egg, and dairy products to grow category and total store sales.

 Grocery store scene with a person holding a shopping basket while browsing the refrigerated section